 Ranking will be faculty based.

-Students who have previously participated in the Erasmus+ program and students who withdrew after the given deadline before, will be deducted 10 points at the time of evaluations.
+Students who have previously participated in the Erasmus+ program and students who withdrew after submitting the commitment form, will be deducted 10 points at the time of evaluations.

 Students with disabilities will be given extra 10 points.
 You must submit “Disabled Identity Card” at the time of application.